apache/jackrabbit-oak/oak-doc/src/site/markdown/dev_getting_started.md

 There is also the [Jackrabbit 3 wiki page](https://jackrabbit.apache.org/archive/wiki/JCR/Jackrabbit-3_115513423.html), which is mostly outdated though and should only be consulted for historical research.

-To get started developing Oak, checkout the sources from [svn](https://svn.apache.org/repos/asf/jackrabbit/oak/trunk), or [fork them](https://github.com/apache/jackrabbit-oak) on GitHub.
+To get started developing Oak, clone the [Git repository](https://github.com/apache/jackrabbit-oak), or fork it on [GitHub](https://github.com/apache/jackrabbit-oak).
 Then build the latest sources with Maven 3 and Java 8 (or higher) like this:

     mvn clean install